 Utilities in the southern part of the state warned they may cut electricity to more than 350,000 customers as a precaution during the windy period expected to last into the weekend.

-Southern California Edison cut power to about 15,000 homes and businesses by late Wednesday night and was considering de-energizing lines serving a total of about 271,000 customers in seven counties throughout the windy period, which could last into Saturday.
+Southern California Edison had cut off power to about 15,000 customers by Wednesday night and warned that it was considering interrupting power to well over a quarter of a million customers in seven counties.

 “We recognize losing power is disruptive, and we sincerely thank our customers for their patience and understanding,” the utility said.

 California already has experienced its worst-ever year for wildfires.
-More than 6,500 square miles (16,835 square kilometers) have been scorched, a total larger than the combined area of Connecticut and Rhode Island.
+They have scorched more than 6,500 square miles (16,835 square kilometers), a total larger than the combined area of Connecticut and Rhode Island.
 At least 31 people have been killed and 10,500 homes and other structures damaged or destroyed.